- Mobile Theft

 Voice Recognition is convenient.
 It also complements compatible Bluetooth-enabled wireless headsets and car kits.
 And it can be used with or without speakerphone.

-Launch the Voice Commands / Voice Dialer / Google Voice Search application using one of the following methods:
+Launch the Touchless Control / Voice Commands / Google Voice Search application using one of the following methods:

-- Swipe up from the bottom center of any screen, or touch the Google Search bar on any Home screen (for Motorola Android 4.1 and later products).
+For the Google Voice Search feature: Swipe up the Home key from the bottom center of any screen, or touch the Google Search bar on any Home screen and use the hotword phrase “OK Google” (for Motorola Android 4.1 and later products).

 "The time is 7:00pm.
 The date is November 1, 2012."